 - (a) This project is new in the 2020-2021 Plan, although there was a preview of it in the Office of Management and Budget's Spring 2020 Unified Agenda of Regulatory and Deregulatory Actions, which was released on June 30, 2020. - (b) Before June 1, 2015, the IRS routinely issued a closing letter (not the same as a formal "closing agreement") when the examination of an estate tax return was closed, except returns that were not required for estate tax purposes but were filed solely to elect portability.
 The "Frequently Asked Questions on Estate Taxes" on the IRS website was updated on June 16, 2015, to state that for such returns filed on or after June 1, 2015, closing letters would be issued only upon request.
 Notice 2017-12, 2017-5 I.R.B.
-742, confirmed that, and also confirmed informal reports that an estate tax account transcript that includes the transaction code "421" and the explanation "Closed examination of tax return" can, as the Notice put it, "serve as the functional equivalent of an estate tax closing letter." - (c) Many estate planning professionals have been frustrated with efforts to obtain such transcripts and in any event have not found that a transcript has the same dignity as a closing letter for purposes of documenting the propriety of making distributions, closing accounts, and taking other actions.
-While it has been suggested that the IRS abandoned automatic closing letters for budgetary reasons, that explanation has been hard to understand, because presumably a closing letter is computer-generated from the same computer records that support transcripts, and it requires the same diligence to generate the transaction code "421" anyway.
-If this user fee project comes to fruition, it might lay to rest whatever real budgetary concerns there might be.
+742, confirmed that, and also confirmed informal reports that an estate tax account transcript that includes the transaction code "421" and the explanation "Closed examination of tax return" can, as the Notice put it, "serve as the functional equivalent of an estate tax closing letter." - (c) Many estate planning professionals have been frustrated with efforts to obtain such transcripts and in any event have not found that a transcript has the same dignity as a closing letter for purposes of obtaining the release of liens and otherwise documenting the propriety of making distributions, closing accounts, and taking other financial actions.
+While it has been suggested that the IRS abandoned automatic closing letters for budgetary reasons, that explanation has been hard to understand, because presumably a closing letter is computergenerated from the same computer records that support transcripts, and it requires the same diligence to generate the transaction code "421" anyway. - (d) At the end of 2020, the IRS released proposed regulations to establish a \$67 user fee for issuing an estate tax closing letter, to take effect 30 days after the publication of final regulations.
+Proposed Reg. §300.13, REG-114615-16, 85 Fed.
+Reg.
+86871 (Dec.
+31, 2020). - i.
+The preamble to the proposed regulations acknowledges the importance of closing letters to executors, but adds: